SSWConsulting/SSW.Rules.Content/rules/use-github-discussions/rule.md

 * Stage 3 - Pull Request

 However, sometimes a stage can be skipped depending on the **certainty** and **difficulty** of implementation, so those need to be established first.

+GitHub's recommendation is:

+> "in any given project or sprint, you have things you need to discuss and those you need to do.
+Discussions are for—no surprise here—discussing things.
+Issues are for cataloguing the work you need to do after you’ve reached a decision about how to move forward."

 ### Stage 1 - GitHub Discussions